Mushroom Poisoning Syndromes

 - Miscellaneous and Unknown Toxins

 The most frequent form of mushroom poisoning is caused by a wide variety of gastrointestinal irritants.
 The symptoms usually appear within 20 minutes to 4 hours of ingesting the mushrooms, and include nausea, vomiting, cramps, and diarrhea, which normally pass after the irritant had been expelled.
 Severe cases may require hospitalization.
-Treatment is largely supportive - helping the patient's body to eliminate what it's not equipped to handle.
+Supportive treatment may include attempts to eliminate the irritants.
+In all cases where there has been vomiting and diarrhea, measures to replace lost fluids and electrolytes are important.
 Recovery is complete, though a bout with severe gastro-intestinal distress may put one off ever eating mushrooms again!
 IMPORTANT: If the gastrointestinal distress begins 6 to 24 hours after ingestion of the mushrooms, there is a possibility of a very serious toxicity from Amatoxins (see Amanitin).
 GI onset of 4-11 hours with impaired kidney function could be due to Allenic Norleucine (2-amino-4,5-hexadienoic acid).
 GI onset greater that 24 hours and up to 21 days could be due to Orellanine.

-Mushrooms: Inocybe species, Clitocybe dealbata, and several relatives, Omphalatus species, and certain red-pored Boletus.
+Mushrooms: Inocybe species, Clitocybe rivulosa (dealbata), and several relatives, and certain red-pored Boletus.

 The symptoms usually occur within 15-30 minutes of ingestion, and are focused on the involuntary nervous system.
 They include excessive salivation, sweating, tears, lactation (in pregnant women), plus severe vomiting and diarrhea.
 These symptoms may be accompanied by visual disturbances, irregular pulse, decreased blood pressure, and difficulty breathing.
 Victims normally recover within 24 hours, but severe cases may result in death due to respiratory failure.
 Atropine is a specific antidote, but must be administered by a physician.
 Dogs are particularly susceptible to the toxin muscarine.